HaoZeke/HaoZeke/README.md

 > “Our lives are rivers, gliding free to
 > that unfathomed, boundless sea, the
 > silent grave!“ --- _Jorge Manrique_

+**For work**

+>	"Dealing with failure is easy: Work hard to improve.
+> Success is also easy to handle: You've solved the wrong problem.
+> Work hard to improve." --– _Alan Perlis_

+> "If you want to have good ideas,
+>  you must have many ideas." –-- _Linus Pauling_

+> “Running a few MO calculations doesn't make
+> one an electronic structure theorist any more
+> than sleeping in one's garage makes him/her an
+> automobile.“ --- _Quantum Chemistry by Henry F. Schaefer III_

+> “The derivation can be made to look slightly
+> less juvenile by introducing an obscure
+> notation at this point“ --- _P.
+Pechukas, in Dynamics of Molecular Collisions, Part B_

 Other things I can't recall.